Because words matter

 H

-Person who feels emotional and / or sexual attraction to people of the same gender.
+A person who experiences romantic and/or sexual attraction to people of the same gender.

 I